micmejia/bible-dump/AMPC/Luke/Luke 7.md

-[^c]Soon afterward, Jesus went to a town called Nain, and His disciples and a great throng accompanied Him.
+Soon afterward, Jesus went to a town called Nain, and His disciples and a great throng accompanied Him.